MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft-Office-Outlook-Add-In.md

 manager: edupont
 ---
 # Microsoft Office Outlook Add-In
-Use the Microsoft Office Outlook Add\-In component to synchronize data, such as to\-dos, contacts, and tasks, between [!INCLUDE[navnow](includes/navnow_md.md)] and Outlook.
-The Microsoft Office Outlook Add\-In uses [!INCLUDE[navnow](includes/navnow_md.md)] web services.
+Use the Microsoft Office Outlook Add-In component to synchronize data, such as to-dos, contacts, and tasks, between [!INCLUDE[navnow](includes/navnow_md.md)] and Outlook.
+The Microsoft Office Outlook Add-In uses [!INCLUDE[navnow](includes/navnow_md.md)] web services.

-## Installing Microsoft Office Outlook Add\-In
+## Installing Microsoft Office Outlook Add-In
- You must install the Microsoft Office Outlook Add\-In and other components before you set up Microsoft Office Outlook Integration.
+ You must install the Microsoft Office Outlook Add-In and other components before you set up Microsoft Office Outlook Integration.
 The following lists show which components and subcomponents you must select in [!INCLUDE[navnow](includes/navnow_md.md)] Setup.

- These components are not all available with any of the pre\-configured [Installation Options](Installation-Options.md).
-To install the add\-in, choose **Custom**  on the **Choose an Installation Option** pane in Setup and then select components.
+ These components are not all available with any of the pre-configured [Installation Options](Installation-Options.md).
+To install the add-in, choose **Custom**  on the **Choose an Installation Option** pane in Setup and then select components.
 See [How to: Choose Components to Install](How%20to:%20Choose%20Components%20to%20Install.md).

  It is not necessary to install all listed components on a single computer.
 But if you install different [!INCLUDE[navnow](includes/navnow_md.md)] components on different computers, then you must configure the components so that they can communicate.
 For more information, see [Installation and Configuration Walkthroughs](Installation-and-Configuration-Walkthroughs.md).
 The following table lists the components that need to be installed and configured.